How to Pick Stocks for BTST (Buy Today Sell Tomorrow)

 Focus on stocks with high liquidity and volatility, as these are more likely to experience significant price movements overnight.
 By understanding the mechanics of BTST, you can better align your stock picks with market conditions.

-Liquidity is a cornerstone of successful BTST trading.
+Avoid these for BTST regardless of volume: Stocks with major corporate actions tomorrow (dividend ex-date, bonus record date, stock split) check NSE corporate calendar daily Stocks under F&O ban they have position limits and unusual price behavior.
 Stocks with high trading volumes ensure you can enter and exit positions without significant price slippage.
 To pick stocks for BTST, prioritize those listed in major indices like the Nifty 50 or BSE Sensex, as they typically have robust liquidity.

 Check the average daily trading volume using tools like Moneycontrol or TradingView.
 Aim for stocks with at least 1 million shares traded daily to minimize risks associated with low liquidity.